-Camping and great weather don’t always coincide, but you shouldn’t let a rainy camping trip stop you from having a great time.
+Camping and great weather don’t always coincide, but you shouldn’t let a rainy camping trip stop you from having a great time on a hiking trip.

 Don’t worry rain will ruin your camping plans.
-Instead, be ready with the right equipment and ideas for camping activities in the rain to make the most of nature’s surprises!
+Instead, be ready with the right equipment and ideas for rainy day camping activities to make the most of nature’s surprises!

 23 Tips & Gear for a Great Rainy Camping Trip

 1. Buy a Tent Made for Harsh Weather

 Invest in a waterproof, durable, high-quality tent by REI that features a full rainfly that also extends to create an awning over the door.
 The fabric resists tears and vertical walls increase head space.

 2. Set Up on Dry Campsite Ground